DMV Refusal Hearing Lawyer in NYC

 The Refusal Hearing is a valuable right.
 It should not be waived without first consulting counsel.
 Due to the variety of substantive and procedural rules involved, sometimes a Refusal Hearing can be won even where the driver has deliberately refused to submit to a chemical test.
 Furthermore, win or lose, the Refusal Hearing provides an excellent opportunity to cross-examine the arresting officer in preparation for the criminal trial, without a prosecutor present, and without the officer having been prepared to testify by a prosecutor.

-Don’t think about giving up your right to a refusal hearing without first speaking with a lawyer.
+Don’t think about giving up your right to a refusal hearing without first speaking with a DMV refusal hearing lawyer in NYC.